-Hybrid III 05F test dummies should be used for the front driver seat and the rear passenger seat, at the opposite to the driver.
+Hybrid III 05F test dummies should be used for the front driver seat and the second-row passenger seat, on the opposite side to the driver.
 They should conform to U.S. Department of transportation, Code of Federal Regulations Part 572 Subpart O, except for modifications and additions stated later.
 The parts of the dummy should be following the latest agreed brand harmonised design: